scalastyle/scalastyle-sbt-plugin/README.md

   )
 ```

-and, inject plugin settings into project in build.sbt:
+and, inject plugin settings into project in `build.sbt`:

 ```scala
   import com.github.aselab.scalastyle._